LGN520/farreach-public/docs/netreach-v4.md

 					* TODO: The echoed packets also use A's flag to decide whether to report special cases
 				+ TODO: controller notifies all other spines switches to start snapshot, and disables enforced echo mechanism
 				+ NOTE: provide point-in-time consistency yet degrade throughput -> the degradation time should be limited compared with snapshot period!
-		* TODO: Receive notification from switch OS and notify servers for in-memory snapshot
+		* Receive SNAPSHOT_SERVERSIDE from switchos, and notify servers for in-memory snapshot
+		* Wait for SNAPSHOT_SERVERSIDE_ACK from servers, and send it to switchos
-		* TODO: Receive per-switch snapshot, and send key-value records to each corresponding server
+		* TODO: Receive per-switch snapshot, and send key-value records from controller.snapshotclient.consnapshotclients[serveridx] to servers[serveridx].consnapshotserver
+			- TODOTODO: We can use multiple threads in controller if necessary
+			- TODOTODO: Or we can reduce server.evictservers/consnapshotservers to a single thread if necessary
 		* TODO: Wait for ACKs from switchos, and sleep until next snapshot period
 - Switch OS
 	+ Cache population/eviction